Dannister/CSCI442proj1/CSCI442proj1/README.txt

             Linux user such as yourself!
 After that, a table of processes is shown!
-Based on the command line arguments described below, the table can be sorted by PID, resident memory (RSS), percentage of CPU utilization (in an ideal world...), and the execution time of the process!
+Based on the command line arguments described below, the table can be sorted by PID, resident memory (RSS), percentage of CPU utilization, and the execution time of
+            the process!
 But wait, there's more!
 Included with the information that the table can be sorted by, there is information about the process's state and the command used to start the process!